 As athletes advance to the 7th and 8th grade, while skill development, game knowledge and the responsibility of being a member of a sport team continue to be a priority more emphasis is placed on playing strategically for the win.
 Practice requirements at this level will increase and students are expected to attend ALL practice sessions with focus and effort.
-Play time may be affected by attendance and focus at practice sessions.
+Playing time may be affected by attendance and focus at practice sessions.
 The 7th and 8th grade teams will be primary school representatives at interscholastic competitions.

 The purpose of the athletic program, regardless of age level, is for each athlete to develop a healthy lifestyle, recreational skills and to learn commitment, self-discipline, self-sacrifice, sportsmanship, cooperation, citizenship, loyalty and pride in one’s self and school community.
 Athletics also provide opportunities for students to learn to deal with adversity.
 Some practice time will be devoted to specific lessons on these critical components of character development.

-As a member of an athletic team, each student becomes a representative of James River Day School and must accept responsibility for his or her actions on and off the field.
+As a member of an athletic team, each student is a representative of James River Day School and must accept responsibility for his or her actions on and off the field.
 Team members are expected to be in good academic standing, to attend all practices and games, and to show respect to their coach, their teammates, their opponents, and game officials.

 Prior to the start of the school year, parents are required to attend an athletics meeting to review athletic policies as well as player and parent expectations.
 Students and parents must sign a copy of the Parent/Player Code of Conduct.
 A signed copy of the Code of Conduct and a completed VHSL sports physical must be on file with the Athletic Director by the first day of practice in order for a student to participate with the team.
 The VHSL sports physical forms are available on the Forms & Publications page of the school website.
 The Code of Conduct forms will be handed out by the Athletic Director and team coaches when practice for that season begins.